Alex-G-Strong/HugoBasedNZBlog/Index.md

 ## So What is a Walkabout?

-I called it the big Walkabout.
-Why?

-In the Aboriginal Australian meaning, it is a wander away from the white society to go live traditionally in the bush.
+In the Aboriginal Australian[^1] meaning, it is a wander away from the white society to go live traditionally in the bush.

 I am not Aboriginal Australian (I am American from that countries south west), nor am I going to intentionally live away from "front country" society.
 But I will be going on a grand adventure to "go and see", and live in a way different than my usual.

-To me, a walkabout is the kind of adventuring that sweeps you up with it.
+To me, a Walkabout is the kind of adventuring that sweeps you up with it.
 You go and put yourself into a position to make

 ## Convinced?